A Guide to Afghan Food, Background and Culture

 Afghan Holidays and Festivities

-Here’s a useful table listing all of the public holidays and festivities happening in Afghanistan.
+Here’s a useful table listing of all the public holidays and festivities happening in Afghanistan.
 Got one to add?
 Feel free to contact me!

 |February||15th: Liberation day|